Choral concerts are being planned in the Upper Valley!

 Film Premiere: Zoomberry: an Adventurous Chorus for Uncommon Times

 What kept you going through the pandemic?
-Join Upper Valley Music Center for the premiere of an original film exploring what it could mean to be in a chorus during a world-wide health crisis.
+On July 18th, the Upper Valley Music Center presented the premiere of an original film exploring what it could mean to be in a chorus during a world-wide health crisis.
 Fifty adventurous singers gathered virtually during the 2020-21 season, led by Juneberry Choral Program director Patricia Norton, in collaboration with dancer Claudia Rahardjanoto.
 The ensemble created unusual music on Zoom, traditional choral music with individual recordings, and a brand-new body percussion piece with piano & tap, filmed both in-person and online.
 This documentary created by local filmmaker, Anna King, records creativity, calamity, and commitment to community through art.
-Following the premiere there will be a live and online Q & A moderated by Johanna Evans of the Choral Arts Foundation of the Upper Valley and the White River Indie Film Festival.
-The audience will be invited to sing!
+Following the premiere there was a live and online Q & A moderated by Johanna Evans of the Choral Arts Foundation of the Upper Valley and the White River Indie Film Festival.

 For information and to watch online: https://uvmusic.org/event/zoomberry-film-premiere